 As we have said before – hair loss is not caused by just one thing.
 Rather, it is the result of many things (often occurring simultaneously), such as aging, hormonal imbalance, illness, medications, poor circulation, scalp infections and more.

-There are many reasons why someone might develop Telogen Effluvium, such as stress, poor diet, physical trauma, vaccinations or hormonal changes that happens to a woman just after giving birth.
-The good news is that it can be fully reversible.
+There are many reasons why someone might develop Telogen Effluvium, such as stress, poor diet, physical trauma, vaccinations or hormonal changes like those that happen to a woman just after giving birth.
+The good news is that it can be reversible.

 How to Stop Telogen Effluvium